Treatment Option Overview

 - Interferon-alpha or interferon-gamma alone or in combination with topical therapy.

 - Bexarotene (topical gel or oral); retinoids.

 - Denileukin diftitox (recombinant fusion protein of diphtheria toxin fragments and interleukin-2 sequences).

-- Vorinostat or romidepsin (oral histone deacetylase inhibitors).
+- Vorinostat or romidepsin or other histone deacetylase inhibitors.

 - Alemtuzumab (a humanized monoclonal antibody targeting the CD52 antigen).